saltastroops/data-archive-database/model.md

 Note that the CAOM does not define a product type specifically for arcs.

 ## Calculating energy properties

-### Caveat: a word on binning

-The binning doesn't seem to be recorded in the FITS header.
-So these properties might have to be calculated under the assumption of a 1x1 binning.

 ### Imaging with a filter